AWegnerGitHub/StackOverflow-Auto-CommentFlag/README.md

 The System has several dynamic settings.
 Using the Flask control panel, these can be adjusted.

- - `classify_max_character_limit` - System will attempt to classify comments less than this character limit (used in combination with other `classify_*` settings).
- - `classify_max_score` - System will attempt to classify comments that have this score or less (used in combination with other `classify_*` settings).
+ - `classifier_algorithm` - Setting value that corresponds to which `TrainingAlgorithm` to utilize.
  - `current_status` - The current status of the flagging application.
 This should *NOT* be adjusted manually.
  - `current_status_datetime` - The timestamp of when `current_status` changed.
 This should *NOT* be adjusted manually.
 Should be in UTC.
  - `current_status_last_run_datetime` - The last time the flagging application ran.
 This should *NOT* be adjusted manually.
 Should be in UTC.
- - `current_status_next_run_datetime` - The next scheduled run time of the flagging application.
-This should *NOT* be adjusted manually.
-Should be in UTC.
  - `flagging_enabled` - True/False value that will determine whether to flag comments on StackOverflow
  - `flagging_max_comments_retreive` - Maximium number of comments to retrieve per run.
 Default is 1000 and this equates to 10 pages at 100 comments per page (10 API calls).
  - `max_history_days` - Number of previous days to include when pulling data from database.
- - `min_sleep_between_comment_fetch` - Time between comment retreivals.
+ - `min_sleep_between_comment_fetch` - Time between comment retrievals.
 The system may scale this time, but it will never drop below this limit.
  - `min_sleep_between_flags` - Time between issuing a flag.
 The system may scale this time, but it will never drop below this limit.
+ - `se_api_comment_filter` - Filter to use when getting comments.
+ - `se_api_key` - StackOverflow API key that is associated with all requests sent.
  - `se_api_remaining_quota` - Number of calls to the API remaining.
-If this reaches zero, the system will stop retreiving comments until the next UTC day.
+If this reaches zero, the system will stop retrieving comments until the next UTC day.
 This should *NOT* be adjusted manually.
  - `se_api_token` - StackOverflow access token used when making API calls.

 To Do: